(This article was last updated on Jan. 5, 2023)

 Why do investors fail in general?

-So often what happens is that people get emotionally connected to their existing accounts (not wanting a paper loss or waiting until it hits a certain level before selling) instead of just looking at the maths and academic evidence.
+So often what happens is that people get emotionally connected to their existing accounts (not wanting a paper loss or waiting until it hits a certain level before selling) instead of just looking at the math and academic evidence.

-How about US taxation of Friends Provident paid up plans?
+How about US taxation of Friends Provident paid-up plans?

 This is complicated and depends on several factors which I can’t elaborate on fully here.